cssat/sprout-issues/.github/ISSUE_TEMPLATE/feature_request.md

 **Prioritization Process**

+[ ] Confirm the issue is a feature to which we want to devote resources.

 [ ] Write user story in `as a (role) I want (something) so that (benefit)` format.

 [ ] Label story Large, Uncertain, Small.
 If the story is too large, convert the story to a milestone/epic.